Brünnich’s guillemot (Uria lomvia)

 3 counts of each plot (1 count per observer) are made 4–8 times per season, from late incubating to early rearing periods.
 Counts are made with 10×40 binoculars.

 On Spitsbergen, counts are only made in the western part.
-Results do not necessarily apply to colonies in eastern Spitsbergen; additional research would be needed.
+Results do not necessarily apply to colonies in eastern Spitsbergen; monitoring started in eastern Svalbard in 2015, and there is not enough data yet to assess a trend.

 The method is internationally standardized (Walsh et al. 1995), and is also standardized with the SEAPOP Norwegian monitoring.